FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ### Creating an application

 Click "Setup" under "Missing Application" and call your new app "Family-Api-App", or another name of your choice.
+Click on the "OAuth" tab.
 It'll get a "Client Id" and "Client Secret" automatically - save these, as we'll use them in the code.
 Later, we'll set up a Node.js + Express application which will run on `http://localhost:3000`, so configure the Authorized URLs accordingly.
 You should add:

 - `http://localhost:3000/oauth-redirect` to the "Authorized redirect URLs".
 - `http://localhost:3000/` to the "Authorized request origin URLs".